fernandezgk/GISPortfolio/README.md

 ## About Me
 <img align = "left" img width = "250" height = "325" src ="https://github.com/fernandezgk/GISPortfolio/blob/main/miscellaneous/LinkedInPic.JPG">
 </img>
 My name is Grace Fernandez, and I am a Senior at Virginia Polytechnic Institute and State University (Virginia Tech).
 I am majoring in Political Science - National Security, and pursuing a minor in Geographic Information Sciences (GIS).
 I am from Leesburg, Virginia, and I am looking for a full-time Geospatial Analyst or similar position upon graduation in May 2021 in the Northern Virginia & Washington D.C. area.
-In my free time I enjoy exploring Blacksburg, running, and learning more about GIS through the online training seminars offered by Esri.
-A folder of the completed training certificates can be accessed[here](https://github.com/fernandezgk/GISPortfolio/blob/main/Esri_Training/README.md).
+In my free time I enjoy exploring Blacksburg, running, and learning more about GIS through completing online training seminars offered by Esri.
+A folder of the completed training certificates can be accessed [here](https://github.com/fernandezgk/GISPortfolio/blob/main/Esri_Training/README.md).

 Please feel free to view my resume [here](https://github.com/fernandezgk/GISPortfolio/blob/main/miscellaneous/Fernandez_ResumeLI.pdf).